 Most often, people don’t think of gambling as a serious problem compared to other addictive behaviours.
 This belief is pretty much wrong, as gambling stands side by side with all the other addictions.

-Certainly, a game or two of online poker won’t do much harm to someone who is aware that games of chance should only be played for fun.
+Certainly, a game or two of online poker won’t do much harm to someone who is aware that games of chance should only be played for fun or real money.
 However, there is a chance that a person prone to addiction will eventually suffer from the consequences of it.

 In this text, we will give you more details on the following topics: